boltops-tools/terraspace-docs/_docs/config/locals.md

 ## Building

-When you run `terraspace` commands, it will use the files in the `config/terraform` folder and materialized withdeployed module.
+When you run `terraspace` commands, it will build files in the `config/terraform` folder and with deployed module.
 For example, let's say you have an `app/modules/instance` module:

     ├── app
     │   └── modules